unnecessary-abstraction/pbarker.dev/content/posts/2024-10-15-open-source-ai-definition.rst

 also calls into question the purpose of the definition, and may lead to a loss of respect for the existing Open Source definition.

-The definition must be modified to require Open Source AI Systems to include the release of complete corresponding training data under an open license.
+If the Open Source Initiative insists on releasing an Open Source AI definition, the definition must require Open Source AI Systems to include the release of complete corresponding training data under an open license.

 .. _Open Source Initiative: https://opensource.org
 .. _Open Source AI Definition: https://opensource.org/deepdive/drafts/the-open-source-ai-definition-1-0-rc1